 After recently spending more than a month eating my way through the city, I’ve compiled this list of the best restaurants in Bucharest.
-From Italian to seafood to local dishes with modern twists, Bucharest has tons of options that will please anyone.
+From Italian to seafood to local dishes with modern twists, Bucharest has tons of great options that will please anyone.

 The Best Bucharest Restaurants